tea-shaped/self-disclosure-model/README.md

 ## Usage

-Please refer to the Read Me's in the multi-task and single-task directories for specific usage guidelines.
+Please refer to the README's in the multi-task and single-task directories for specific usage guidelines.

 ## Citation

+If you use one of our self-disclosure models in your work, please cite the following paper:

 TBD